West Nile Virus

 What is West Nile Virus (WNV)?

-West Nile virus is an arthropod-borne virus (arbovirus) most commonly spread by infected mosquitoes.
-West Nile virus can cause febrile illness, encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
+WNV is a mosquito-borne virus that can cause fever, encephalitis (inflammation of the brain), or meningitis (inflammation of the lining of the brain and spinal cord).

 How do people get WNV?